 Ephemeral New York 'chronicles an ever-changing, constantly reinvented city through photos, newspaper archives, and other scraps and artifacts that have been edged into New York’s collective remainder bin.' [more inside]

+A 401(k) is not a Pension!
 In a pension plan, your employer invests some money and gives you some of it when you retire.
 In a 401(k), they, um, don't.
 Congress seems a little confused on this issue, however.
 It turns out that the 401k might be more boondoggle than boon to average people planning to retire before they die.

 The House has passed the bankruptcy reform bill that Clinton vetoed at the end of the last session.
 I'm mildly optimistic that it won't pass the Senate, given that the Democratic vote in the House was split.
 But should we be worried at all?
 At first glance, it doesn't seem like a bad idea.
 But so many consumer groups are against it, and it seems to benefit credit card companies while hurting individuals, so I'm inclined to think we should leave things as-is.
 Especially since personal bankruptcies are down and credit card issuers' profits are up.
 Anyone know more about this?